-In the US, getting the Covid-19 vaccine is as easy as walking into a pharmacy.
+In some countries, getting a vaccine is often as easy as walking into a pharmacy.
 In the US for example, numerous chains like Walmart, Walgreens, and CVS are allowed to administer vaccines for several types of infections including flu, chickenpox, hepatitis, and more.
-Usually, these pharmacies take walk-in clients as well as same-day appointments in store locations and mobile clinics up and down the country.
+Usually, these pharmacies take walk-in clients, as well as same-day appointments in store locations and mobile clinics all over the country.

-And pharmacies are now ready to play a bigger role in immunization programs.
+Now more than ever, pharmacies should be ready to play a bigger role in immunization programs.
 Here’s what they should consider:

-With their convenient locations and extended opening hours, not to mention their strong reputation as trusted healthcare professionals, pharmacists can help both with building public confidence in vaccines, and supporting mass rollouts.
+With their convenient locations and extended opening hours, not to mention their strong reputation as trusted healthcare professionals, pharmacists can help both with building public confidence in vaccines and supporting mass rollouts.
 In effect, they’re a ready-made workforce waiting to play an even bigger part in patient care.
-It’s no surprise, then, that the Pharmaceutical Group of the European Union continues to push for pharmacists to have an increased role in advising on and administering other vaccines, and be allowed to enhance their contribution to global health systems.
+It’s no surprise, then, that the Pharmaceutical Group of the European Union continues to push for pharmacists to have an increased role in advising on and administering vaccines and to enhance their contribution to global health systems.

-Global professional services firm PWC believe pharmacies should play a larger part in the future of health.
-In their vision, pharmacies become a convener of plug-and-play partners, serving their local communities as a destination for primary care, prescriptions and point-of-care diagnostics.
+Global professional services firm PWC believes pharmacies should play a larger part in the future of health.
+In their vision, pharmacies become a convener of plug-and-play partners, serving their local communities as a destination for primary care, prescriptions, and point-of-care diagnostics

 Getting the right technology in place